 We’re grateful for the progress that has been made on closing the gender pay gap and confident that it will continue.
 In the meantime, we are here to provide you with all the tools and knowledge you need to make the most of your money.

 At BetterSaver, we believe everyone should have the opportunity to reach their financial goals and save up for a comfortable retirement - without extra stress.
-We make it easy for you to access unbiased, independent advice so you can make the best decisions for your situation.
+We make it easy for you to access expert advice so you can make the best decisions for your situation.

 In our next article, we’ll talk about the gender gap when it comes to investing.
 Stay tuned.